 Narikala fortress entrance fee

 Entrance in Narikala is completely free.
-Only payed attraction nearby is Botanical garden.
+Only paid attraction nearby is Botanical garden.

 - Sensible shoes: Visiting Narikala involves lots of stairs and walking over a fair bit of uneven terrain.
 Wear your most comfortable shoes, especially if you plan to walk up or down the hill.